octobercms/docs/backend-forms.md

     tags:
         type: taglist
-        separator: comma
         options:
             - Red
             - Blue
             - Orange

+You may use the `mode` called **relation** where the field name is a [many-to-many relationship](../database/relations#many-to-many).
+This will automatically source and assign tags via the relationship.
+If custom tags are supported, they will be created before assignment.

+    tags:
+        type: taglist
+        mode: relation

 Option | Description
 ------------- | -------------
+**mode** | controls how the value is returned, either string, array or relation.
+Default: string.
 **separator** | separate tags with the specified character, either command or space.
 Default: space.
-**useCustom** | allows custom tags to be entered manually by the user.
+**customTags** | allows custom tags to be entered manually by the user.
 Default: true **options** | specifies a method or array for predefined options.
+Set to true to use model `get*Field*Options()` method.
 Optional.
+**nameFrom** | if relation mode is used, a model attribute name for displaying the tag name.
+Default: name.

 <a name="form-views"></a>
 ## Form views